Course Code: AFH

 On completion of the HND the graduates will be capable of applying intellectual and practical skills in their chosen area- be that in the creative industries or in a selected programme of advanced study.

-Leaving Certificate /LCVP with a minimum H5 in Art and one other H5/O1 and three 06/H7 grades or equivalent or QQI level 5 award with a merit profile.
+Leaving Certificate /LCVP with a minimum H5 in Art and one other H5/O1 and three 06/H7 grades or equivalent.
 The academic entry requirements may be waived for mature applicants (21+).
 Suitable Level 5 courses include:

 HND in Textile Design and Fine Art Practice